 What all is covered under trip cancellation insurance for Mayotte?

 The covered reasons differ from plan to plan.
-However, standard situations including death or illness of travellers, bankruptcy, work conflicts, and turbulent weather, are some of the reasons covered under cancellation.
+However, standard situations including death or illness of travelers, bankruptcy, work conflicts, and turbulent weather, are some of the reasons covered under cancellation.
 Be sure to examine the fine print before purchase.

 Buy travel insurance to mitigate the risks in case the trip falls through.
 Having trip cancellation insurance will ensure your peace of mind.